Historical NFIP Claims Information and Trends

 - Changing weather patterns can impact flooding vulnerability of your property.

-It's always good to talk to a flood insurance agent to evaluate the full flood risk of your property.
+It’s important to remember that historical flooding is not a full-scale risk assessment of your county or of your specific home, so it is always good to talk to a flood insurance agent to evaluate the full flood risk of your property.

 Dollar amount of claims paid by NFIP